 What's in a bacon sarnie?

 Besides bacon of course?
-White bread is essential - the cheapest, most tasteless white bread money can buy.
+White bread is essential - the cheapest, most tasteless white bread money can buy is traditional.
 The bread only exists to hold the bacon and any other ingredients together without interfering with the taste of the meat.

 Sometimes you'll be served this sandwich on a bap, a soft roll similar to a hamburger bun.
 Then it will probably be called a bacon butty